Powered by Apache Mina

-The application being discussed has to behave in the following way: perform the client authentication, accomplish the request and response operations and forward notifications asynchronously to the client.
-The Mina framework fulfills these needs because it was created to be as much flexible and easy-fitting as possible to the most of the use cases.
-Mina is structured in several layers, that briefly they could be listed on those which concerning about: input parsing, execution of concatenated processes and serialisation of the related responses, if needed.
-The infrastructure take care of the I/O tricky affairs, while it lets you write upon it your business processes and handle the session lifecycles through simple callbacks, that you can manage within few codes.
-Majestic!
-I love it.
+The application being discussed has to behave as follows: performs the client authentication, accomplishes request and response operations and forwards notifications asynchronously to the client.
+The Mina framework fulfills these needs because it was created to be as flexible and easy-fitting as possible in an array of case scenarios.
+Mina is structured in several layers that briefly can be broken down into: input parsing, execution of concatenated processes, and serialisation of related responses, if needed.
+The infrastructure takes care of I/O quirks, while it lets you write within it your business processes and handles session lifecycles through simple callbacks that you can manage within a few codes.
+It is Majestic!
+You will love it.

-Furthermore, I was looking for something that could help me to write down the application which implements many commands, preferably in a good looking way, where each piece of service could be isolated from the rest of the application.
-Even this fancy of mine has found satisfaction at once.
+In addition, there is a need to look for something that could help me, the author, to write down an application which implements many commands, preferably in a appealing way, where each piece of service could be isolated from the rest of the application.

 The demultiplexer is a device with a single input and many outputs.
-Its role is to select the output line accordingly to the context rules.
-This pattern is also implemented in Apache Mina for writing decoders, handlers and encoders and I found it onto demux packages, they are: DemuxingIoHandler, DemuxingProtocolDecoder and the DemuxingProtocolEncoder.
+Its role is to select the output line according to context rules.
+This approach is also implemented within Apache Mina for writing decoders, handlers and encoders.
+Apache Mina’s demux package includes: DemuxingIoHandler, DemuxingProtocolDecoder and the DemuxingProtocolEncoder.

 Filters

-They could be used for several purposes: I/O logging, performance tracking, thread pooling, overload control, blacklists and so on.
-In my case I configured two filters, one for the user authentication, and the other for thread pooling.
-Once the user is logged in, the authentication filter removes itself from the client session filter list, while adding the one which transforms the raw input into POJOs.
+Filters are used for several purposes: I/O logging, performance tracking, thread pooling, overload control, blacklists, and so on.
+In a specific case I once had to configure two filters.
+One for the user authentication, and the other for thread pooling.
+Once a user is logged in, the authentication filter removes itself from the client session filter list, while substituting one transforming the raw input into POJOs.

 Decoder

-The TCP server must implement a proprietary protocol, it’s a simple ASCII protocol for exchange commands, their length is undefined and the end point is a sequence of termination characters (likewise SMTP).
-Therefore, I extended the CumulativeProtocolDecoder class that gathers the input until the end of command, and leaves to us the parsing of the bytes and the creation of a simple Java Bean.
-After that, the bean is going to be driven to the filter chain to be executed.
+The TCP server must implements a proprietary protocol.
+It is a simple ASCII protocol for exchanging commands.
+Such command lengths are undefinable.
+They, however, are a sequence of characters much like SMTP.
+Therefore, the CumulativeProtocolDecoder class is extended enabling it to gather input through the end of command.
+It is then left to us to parse of the bytes and create a simple Java Bean.
+Post the operation, the bean is transferred through the filter chain to be executed.

 Handler